zachartrand/Chess/README.md

 ### How to run.

 This game uses Python 3.8 and Pygame 2.0.
-When testing, the main was called in iPython, so that might be the best console to use when running this game.
+When testing, the main was called in IPython, so that might be the best console to use when running this game.
-To run, open the chess_main.py file using Python or iPython in a command prompt window.
-If your Python distribution is through conda, make sure you have your conda environment activated before trying to load the main file.
+To run, open the chess_main.py file using Python or IPython in a command prompt window.
+If your Python distribution is through conda, be sure to have your conda environment activated before trying to load the main file.

 ### About